Stories of Hope

 My doctor recommended that I receive a stem cell transplant – a challenge that was a much more risky and toxic than what I’d gone through nine years earlier.
 But, I was lucky about one thing.
 Nine years earlier at my first Foundation networking meeting a fellow lymphoma patient, but otherwise total stranger, suggested that I have my stem cells harvested and stored.
 I spoke with my doctor about who agreed that it would be a good idea, even though he thought that I would never actually need them.
 Due to the support and advice from a total stranger, I was able to have an autologous stem cell transplant, and not have to deal with finding a donor or the additional side effects that are sometimes associated with donor cells.
 The procedure was difficult to say the least, and for weeks, I felt like I had the worst flu in the world, but I got through it.
 One of the reasons I was able to push through, was the support that I received from my colleagues and friends at the Foundation.
 There was a constant flow of emails, calls and all forms of support.

-Now, two years later, I am still healthy and grateful for the life I currently get to lead.
-My son is married to a woman I adore, I have a grandson, and life is just great!
-Though it was a tough journey, I got through it with the support of my husband, son, daughter in law and dear friends who were there with attention, love and FOOD!
+Now, several years later, I am still healthy and grateful for the life I currently lead.
+My son is married to a woman I love, I have two grandsons, and life is great!
+Though it was a tough journey I got through it with the support of my husband, son, daughter in law, LRF and dear friends who were there with attention, love and FOOD!